zhaochengw/WOW-AddOns-Classic/MacroToolkit/libs/LibTalentTree-1.0/README.md

 Get node info as stored in the library
 #### Syntax
 ```
-nodeInfo = LibTalentTree:GetLibNodeInfo(nodeId)
+nodeInfo = LibTalentTree:GetLibNodeInfo(nodeID)
-nodeInfo = LibTalentTree:GetLibNodeInfo(treeId, nodeId)
+nodeInfo = LibTalentTree:GetLibNodeInfo(treeID, nodeID)
 ```
 #### Arguments
-* [number] nodeId - The TraitNodeID of the node you want to get the info for.
+* [number] nodeID - The TraitNodeID of the node you want to get the info for.

 For backwards compatibility, the following syntax is also supported:
-* [number] treeId - The TraitTreeID of the tree you want to get the node info for.
+* [number] treeID - The TraitTreeID of the tree you want to get the node info for.
-* [number] nodeId - The TraitNodeID of the node you want to get the info for.
+* [number] nodeID - The TraitNodeID of the node you want to get the info for.
 #### Returns
 * [table|nil] nodeInfo, nil if not found
 ##### nodeInfo